bhisaac/5eFP/5eFP-SRD.md

 ### Defender

 Players with the defender role typically strive to draw the focus of adversaries while safeguarding the more vulnerable player characters in the group from harm.
-The following features take effect at the start of an encounter.
+The following features take effect during an encounter before initiative is rolled.

 - You gain _Bolster 1_.
 You may combine this bolster with another bolster effect.
+- At the end of each of your turns, as long as you are not unconscious or incapacitated, all minions, elites, and bosses that have a line of sight to you gain the taunted condition.
+This applies as long as you are the closest adversary within their line of sight.
-- You take your turn immediately before rolling initiative.
+- You take your turn immediately.
 You pass your turn on round 1.
-- At the start of each of your turns, all minions, elites, and bosses with a line of sight to you gain the taunted condition, as long as you are the closest adversary within their line of sight.

 **Damage.** On your turn, the first time you successfully target a creature or game feature with an attack, spell, or effect, resolve that action.
 Afterward, you may choose a different minion, elite, or boss within 1 square of the target to take 1 point of damage of the same type.